Ike-Ikechukwu/Used-cars-resale-analysis-cars24/README.md

 |Repainted Parts|Number of car parts that have been repainted|

----

-4. Methodology
+### Methodology

-Tools Used:
+**Tools Used:**

-Microsoft Excel: Used for the entire workflow, including data cleaning, transformation, analysis, and dashboard creation.
+**Microsoft Excel**: Used for the entire workflow, including data cleaning, transformation, analysis, and dashboard creation.

-Power Query: Used to prepare and clean the dataset.
+**Power Query**: Used to prepare and clean the dataset.

-Power Pivot: Used to create calculated columns and build relationships for advanced analysis.
+**Power Pivot**: Used to create calculated columns.

-Data Cleaning (Power Query):
+**Data Cleaning (Power Query):**

-Converted all columns to their appropriate data types (text, number, date).
+- Converted all columns to their appropriate data types (text, number, date).

-Removed trailing spaces and non-printable characters.
+- Removed trailing spaces and non-printable characters.

-Applied consistent capitalization to enhance readability.
+- Applied consistent capitalization to enhance readability.

-Renamed columns for clarity:
+- Renamed columns for clarity:
 "Model Name" → "Full Model Name"

 "Km Driven" → "Kilometers Driven"